 Engineers are designing the basic structure of the refinery emission control systems that can only be described as state of the art and in some cases ground breaking.
 These systems will allow the refinery to reach the Lowest Achievable Emission Rates (“LAER”).
 This is all being done with the intention of building Davis Refinery to be the cleanest refinery in operation on the planet, while producing the cleanest conventional fuels ever made.

 Meridian has filed the application for a “Permit to Construct” (PTC) with the State of North Dakota Department of Health (NDD0H) – Air Quality Division as a “Synthetic Minor Source.”
 Achieving a synthetic minor source is possible due to Meridian applying the highest level of “Best Available Control Technology” (BACT) to detect and control any fugitive emissions.
 The NDDoH issued the Draft Permit to Construct on December 5th 2017.
 A 45-day public comment period concluded January 27th 2018.
-Meridian expects the Final PTC to be issued in early 2018.
+Meridian was issued the Permit to Construct on June 13th 2018.

 Meridian will deploy the best available control technology in process water treatment and waste water treatment systems as well.
 The Davis Refinery will be equipped with the latest water treatment technology to reduce the amount of disposal waste water with the goal to become a zero discharge facility.
 Air cooled equipment will be installed in order to reduce the amount of water needed to be used throughout the facility.